R v Stairs: Holding

 Justices Micheal Moldaver and Mahmud Jamal wrote for the five justice majority.
 The Court held that the SITA rule authorizes police officers to search an area sufficiently proximate to an arrest, the scope of which varies by context and which may encompass a home.
 They further held that a modified version of the framework was necessary for some of those searches.
-In it's new framework, the Court bifurcated these searches into two categories.
+In its new framework, the Court bifurcated these searches into two categories.
 First, searches incident to arrest of an area of the home under the physical control of the accused at the time of the arrest would continue to be subject to the old SITA framework.
 However, in order to search an area of the home not under the physical control of the accused at the time of the arrest, officers must meet two conditions.
-Namely, the officers must 1) have a reasonable suspension that there is a safety risk to the accused, officers, or the general public that would be addressed by the search, and 2) narrowly tailor the search towards addressing that suspicion, so that the search is no more intrusive than necessary to satisfy the safety risk.
+Namely, the officers must 1) have a reasonable suspicion that there is a safety risk to the accused, officers, or the general public that would be addressed by the search, and 2) narrowly tailor the search towards addressing that suspicion, so that the search is no more intrusive than necessary to satisfy the safety risk.

 Applying the test to the facts of the case, the Court held that there had been no breach of Stairs' rights.
-It was conceded that the home was sufficiently proximate to the arrest to enable it's search under the SITA authority, and that the basement living room had not been under the physical control of Stairs at the time of the arrest.
+It was conceded that the home was sufficiently proximate to the arrest to enable its search under the SITA authority, and that the basement living room had not been under the physical control of Stairs at the time of the arrest.
 The Court held that even though the living room search engaged the heightened threshold, the officers had nonetheless met the two conditions for such searches.
 Because the officers reasonably suspected that there was a safety risk which could be addressed by the search, and because the search was narrowly tailored to address that concern.
 With the risk being that there were other victims in the house that needed attention, and the officers having tailored their response by only performing a visual clearance search.
 The justices noted that the only reason the search discovered methamphetamine was because it was in plain view.